kok4i/einbot/README.md

 # EinBot
 Ein is a general purpose discord bot created using pycord
+Updating the repo as I get to it